open-dis/dis-tutorial/UDPSockets.md

 ~~~~

 This uses the "scoped multicast range", which should keep traffic site-local.
+We create a multicast socket, then join the multicast group "239.1.2.3".
+Then send a single datagram to that destination address.

 ###Further Reading

 On using 255.255.255.255: <a href="http://serverfault.com/questions/219764/255-255-255-255-vs-192-168-1-255">http://serverfault.com/questions/219764/255-255-255-255-vs-192-168-1-255</a>

 IEEE-1278.2, "IEEE Standard for Distributed Interactive Simulation—Communication Services and Profiles" is a companion standard to DIS, and discusses networking standard practices for DIS.

+There are plenty of examples of writing UDP sockets on the web.
+One tutorial is here: <a href="http://www.binarytides.com/udp-socket-programming-in-java/">http://www.binarytides.com/udp-socket-programming-in-java/</a>